Freedom FilesFreedom Files

 4. Oath of allegiance.
 Usually administered remotely through a Turkish consulate, with one short in-country visit for biometrics.
 The visit is typically two to three days.

-The two honest risks – currency and passport reach
+The two plain risks, currency and passport reach

 Most content on Turkey's program buries these.
 We do not.

 The lira.
 The $400,000 property (or the several properties adding up to that threshold) is priced in Turkish lira at purchase.
 Your return at the three-year exit depends on two forces you do not control: Turkish property values on sale day and the lira-to-dollar rate.
-On the strong end, you recover the capital, keep the rental income, and get citizenship effectively for free.
+On the strong end, you recover the capital, retain the rental income, and get citizenship effectively for free.
 On the weak end, principal takes a meaningful haircut and citizenship costs the delta.
-Investors can lose money here – that is the honest read, and the lira is the reason.
-Asset selection matters more here than in any other CBI program, and the conservative case has to be modeled before a single dollar moves.
+Investors can lose money here, that is the plain read, and the lira is the reason.
+Asset selection counts more here than in any other CBI program, and the conservative case has to be modeled before a single dollar moves.

 Turkey versus its closest alternatives

-Four programs sit in the same conversation as Turkey for most American clients, and Turkey wins a narrower, specific lane rather than winning on every dimension.
+Four programs live in the same conversation as Turkey for most American clients, and Turkey wins a narrower, specific lane rather than winning on every dimension.

-Turkey is the right call for the Plan B buyer whose Plan A is staying in the US and whose insurance needs to sit outside the Western economic, political, and military system.
+Turkey is the right call for the Plan B buyer whose Plan A is staying in the US and whose insurance needs to live outside the Western economic, political, and military system.
 Non-alignment is the feature, not a bug.
-The twenty-year foreign-income exemption gives that same buyer a real relocation option later – you can take the citizenship now and switch on the tax base when the political weather demands it, with no relocation pressure in the interim.
+The twenty-year foreign-income exemption gives that same buyer a real relocation option later, you can take the citizenship now and switch on the tax base when the political weather demands it, with no relocation pressure in the interim.

 How to start

 Two ways in.
-If Turkey is already the answer for you and the question is process – property selection, due-diligence prep, US-side tax structuring – the fifteen-minute chat is the fastest way to walk through the specifics of your situation.
-If you are still weighing Turkey against the Caribbean, a European golden visa, or somewhere else entirely, the Freedom Consult is the better fit; we work backward from your goals and map the right jurisdiction and the right program to your specific picture.
+If Turkey is already the answer for you and the question is process, property selection, due-diligence prep, US-side tax structuring, the fifteen-minute chat is the fastest way to walk through the specifics of your situation.
+If you are yet weighing Turkey against the Caribbean, a European golden visa, or somewhere else entirely, the Freedom Consult is the better fit; we work backward from your goals and map the right jurisdiction and the right program to your specific picture.

 Book a call when you are ready.